Pick1a1username/docker_registry_with_minio/README.md

 * Docker Compose

-### Overview
+### How it works?

 There are three services: Docker Registry, Minio, Docker in Docker.

 * Docker Registry: Storing docker images
 * Minio: Object storage compatible with Amazon S3.
 Used for Docker Registry's storage.
-* Docker in Docker: Used for pulling and pushing a docker image to the Docker Registry.
+* Docker in Docker: Used for pulling and pushing docker images to the Docker Registry.

 As explained above, if an user pushes a docker image to the Docker Registry, Docker Registry will store the image to the Minio.